- Calories: 87.0

 Step 5.
 Wipe the rim of the jar with a clean towel and place the lid top onto the clean surface.

 Step 7.
 Check water level.
 Add more boiling water if needed, so the water level is at least 1 inch above the jar tops.
 Turn the heat to its highest settings until water boils vigorously.
-If using a pressure canner make sure the vent pipe is clean and opened (See manufactures instruction for further details).
-Place cover on canner, according to your manufactures instructions.
+If using a pressure canner make sure the vent pipe is clean and opened (See manufacturers instruction for further details).
+Place cover on canner, according to your manufacturer’s instructions.
 Set a timer for the minutes required for processing your food.
 For this tomato sauce, you will need to process pints for 25 minutes and quarts for 35 minutes.
 Lower the heat setting to maintain a gentle boil throughout processing.
 Add more water if needed, to keep the water level above the jars.

 Step 8.
 When jars have been processed for the recommended time, turn off the heat and remove the canner cover.
 Using jar lifter, remove jars and place them on a towel, leaving at least 1 inch spaces between jars during cooling.
 Allow jars to cool naturally 12-24 hours before checking for a seal.
 Do not retighten bands.